theluxury/cellar-door/README.md

 ## Tests

 A suite of unit and e2e tests have been included.
 Note that the inputs for these tests are not real tweets in the sense they only contain keys necessary for our tests.
 This was done for easier readability as real tweet json is hard to read.
 Unit tests inputs are coded directly in ./src/unit_test.py while e2e_test.py inputs are in ./test_files.
-This was done to to better replcate fact the real program reads from a .txt file.
+This was done to to better replicate fact the real program reads from a .txt file.

 ### Unit Tests